Mexican Lentil Soup (Sopa de Lentejas)

 Step 1: Prep.
 Sort the lentils by removing any stray beans or pebbles.
 Rinse well in a colander.
 Wash and chop your veggies.

-Step 3: Sauté Veggies.
-Heat oil in a separate large skillet over high heat.
+Step 2: Sauté Veggies.
+In a large pot, heat oil over medium-high heat.
 Add carrots, celery, and tomatoes and sauté for about 5 minutes.
 Add onion and cook until translucent, about 2 minutes.
 Stir in garlic and sauté 1 more minute.

 Serving & Topping Suggestions